shegezzy/terraform-aws-ecs-microservices/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support and questions:
-- Create an issue in the repository
-- Check the CODEBASE_EXPLANATION.md for detailed technical documentation
-- Review AWS documentation for service-specific guidance

 ---

 **Note**: This infrastructure is designed for microservices architectures.
 For monolithic applications, consider simplifying the setup by removing MSK and adjusting scaling configurations.